kuri-team/poios-app/README.md

 tutor to see their schedule and book a 1-on-1 “Study Session” with that tutor when they are available.
 The tutor can choose to accept or decline the student’s appointment.
-The application provides features including text messaging, voice call, video call, and a whiteboard, to assist the study session.
+The application provides features including text messaging, voice call, video call, and a whiteboard (optional), to assist the study session.
 After finishing the tutoring session, the student can leave a star rating and constructive feedback for the tutor.

-#### Initial Requirements Analysis
-*Functional Requirements:*
+### Functional Requirements
 - User can register a student account.
 - User can register a tutor account.
 - User can login to their respective account and manage their information:
-- Both the student and tutor account have an “avatar” and a “bio” section.
+    + Both the student and tutor account have an “avatar” and a “bio” section.
-- Student user can choose a subject that they’re interested in.
+    + Student user can choose a subject that they’re interested in.
-- Student user can book an appointment with a tutor at the tutor’s available time.
+    + Student user can book an appointment with a tutor at the tutor’s available time.
 No double-booking.
-- When booking an appointment with a tutor, the student decides the duration of the meeting, given there is no conflict with that tutor’s schedule.
+    + When booking an appointment with a tutor, the student decides the duration of the meeting, given there is no conflict with that tutor’s schedule.
-- Tutor user can choose a subject that they want to mentor.
+    + Tutor user can choose a subject that they want to mentor.
-- Tutor user can manage their appointment schedule.
+    + Tutor user can manage their appointment schedule.
-- Tutor user can choose to accept or decline an appointment booking from their students.
+    + Tutor user can choose to accept or decline an appointment booking from their students.
 - The student and the tutor have the option to communicate 1-on-1 using real-time messaging.
 - The student and the tutor have the option to communicate 1-on-1 using voice